-The SO Coaches job is incredibly difficult, having to manage a blend of study, lab, and build events, while keeping the students from doing damage!
+The Science Olympiad coach’s job is challenging: having to manage a blend of study, lab, and build events, while keeping the students from doing damage!
 NFFS is working to provide a broad range of resources to help your students excel in the flying events.
 We recognize that many head coaches have no experience in flying indoor models, so we want to maximize your team’s chance of success.

 Recognize that, unlike other SO build events, this is NOT a design event, but rather a flight optimization event.
 Therefore, KITS ARE ALLOWED, and they provide a great starting point for teams that are new to flying events.
 A number of the kit makers on the resources page have excellent instruction manuals, and even online videos of the build process.
 We put together our own online build, which was a zoom build with about 20 students, of an AMA P-18 model.
 This model has similar dimensions and mass as the SO planes, so the build techniques are similar.
 With the weight minimum in the rules, the students should be able to build to weight with careful glue management, using locally sourced materials.